-I am a Lecturer at Loughborough University (soon moving to the University of Oxford) and my research focuses on understanding and predicting changes in floods and fluvial systems in the context of contemporary shifts in climate and land cover.
-My approach is statistical and computational; I use a variety of ‘Big data’ sources to disentangle the different drivers of flooding and fluvial change across a variety of climates and land use types.
-Using Earth Observation and ensemble Climate Model outputs I also develop probabilistic forecasts to assess how floods and fluvial systems may change over a range of timescales.
+My research focuses on understanding and predicting changes in floods and fluvial systems in the context of contemporary shifts in climate and land cover.
+My approach is statistical and computational; I use data-driven methods to disentangle the different drivers of flooding and fluvial change across a variety of climates and land use types.
+Using Earth Observation and ensemble Climate Model predictions I also develop probabilistic forecasts to assess how floods and fluvial systems may change over daily to decadal timescales.
 I have a keen interest in data science and in developing new, interdisciplinary methods for understanding and projecting fluvial and hydro-climatic change.
 If you are interested in undertaking doctoral or post-doctoral research in any of these areas, please do send me an email or get in touch via Oxford’s Doctoral Training Partnership.